So I am graduating high school, what now?

 Deciding if post-secondary training is right for you and how much training you are willing to complete is another important “now what” question that can influence your career path.
 As the chart below from the Bureau of Labor Statistics shows, those with higher educational attainment are less likely to be unemployed and are more likely to have higher earnings.

 Georgetown University’s publication ”Recovery: Job Growth and Education Requirements Through 2020” indicates employment opportunities increase with post-secondary education.
 The report breaks down the number of job openings by educational attainment as follows:

 - 35 percent of job openings will require at least a bachelor’s degree.

 - 30 percent of job openings will require some college or an associate’s degree.

 - 36 percent of job openings will not require education beyond high school.

 Using these figures, it is estimated that by the year 2020, 65 percent of all jobs will require some college or an associate’s or bachelor’s degree.
-As a result, deciding if post-secondary training is right for you is an important “now what” question and will be explored in a future article.
+The Bureau of Labor Statistics supports this conclusion by indicating occupations that need more education for entry are projected to grow faster than average through 2026.

-Though this may seem overwhelming to many, there are many resources available to help you explore careers, identify your talents and interests, enhance you skills, and ultimately develop a plan so you can become employable.
-For additional trainings, articles and resources to help young people prepare for their future career, check out the MSU Extension and Michigan 4-H Youth Development websites.
+Although this may seem overwhelming to many, there are many resources available to help you explore careers, identify your talents and interests, enhance your skills and ultimately develop a plan so you can become employable.
+For additional trainings, articles and resources to help people prepare for their career, check out the Michigan State University Extension and Michigan 4-H Youth Development websites.